Carousel Gardens Amusement Park: History

-Tami Curtis has been fascinated by the historic carousel located in this park for a while now.
-She says saw it as a work of art, or "a piece of Jewelry" and, a few years ago made it into a literal work of art.
-She started painting pictures of each horse and was able to sell the paintings while giving half of that money back to the park.
-She is appreciative of the old architecture, the uniqueness as well as the antiqueness, and the memories it can bring up for some people, or the emotional connection they can develop with the carousel and the park.
-She believes with this specific work of art, generations can be tied together between the new art and the old carousel.

 Passes and events

 Carousel Gardens Amusement Park offers season passes and venues to host birthday parties.
 With the wristband, guests are able to get unlimited rides in Carousel Gardens and the nearby Storyland Park.
 The passes last from one year to the date that they were purchased.
 The passes are valid during celebrations and they provide guests with 20% off boat and bicycle rentals as well.

 Since Carousel Gardens is located in City Park it is one of the venues that the park offers parties to groups of 25–50 guests for two hours.
 The park provides all the necessary seating, supplies, etc. Each party gets two picnic tables, choice of pizza or sandwiches, plus muffins and ice cream, unlimited drinks (if the venue is indoors there are more options), plus coffee service, and all necessary paper products.
 There are indoor and outdoor venues available.
 A few recommended venues are Storyland, City Putt, Parkview Terrace, Peristyle, Reunion Shelter, Shelter, #1, *Carousel Gardens, Botanical Garden, and Garden Study Center and Lath House.
 Activities differ for each venue and all safety rules still apply.